Rod-Persky/investoscope-easy-update/README.md

 You will need python 3 installed, you should do this using either homebrew or the official python installer.

+I will do not know how to code sign this app, you will have to enable the use of apps from 'unknown' developers.
+The first time you open the app you will need to control + click and select open from the menu.

 The method is totally against all TOSs for these services, however the method emulates you manually browsing to these sites -- we also are extremely concientious